JialuJialu/Social-Dynamic-Lab/vesta/vesta.md

 [This link contains an explanation with additional examples](http://www.hypexr.org/linux_scp_help.php)

-Generally, if you want to be transferring files to Vesta you should be using Github to push your local code and then put it into Vesta.
+Generally, if you want to be transferring files to Vesta you should be using Github to push your local code and then pull it into Vesta.